csc-training/sscc-qc-basic/tutorial2/README.md

 ```
 Here the `Elapsed` time is the wall time the job took to finish.

-Use an optimized structure and define a new job, `Start new job with current data`, where you do define the job as a
+Use the optimized structure and define a new job, `Start new job with current data`, where you change the basis set (`Atomic Attributes`) to `def2-TZVP` and define the job as a
-`Single Point -> Energy & Gradient (ground state)`.
-Do this calculation  using 1,2,4 and 8 cores.
+`Single Point-> Energy (ground state)` .
+Repeat this calculation  using 1,2,4 and 8 cores.
 Tabulate the values into a table.
 You can calculate the "speedup" by
 dividing the 1 core time with N core time.
 Linear speedup would equal
 the number of cores used.
-A speedup above 1.4 when doubling the number of cores is often considered as reasonable.
+A [speedup above 1.5](https://docs.csc.fi/computing/running/performance-checklist/#perform-a-scaling-test) when doubling the number of cores is often considered as reasonable.

 |  cores     |   walltime  | speedup  |